dgaur/dx/src/external/README.txt

 Changes to this code are handled via the patches in this same directory.
 The tarballs themselves should match those distributed by the original authors.

+See dx/README for additional notes on 3rd-party source.